New Zealand-born Amber Miller-Greenman has a strong, personal connection with China.

 According to The World Bank, China’s GDP growth has averaged nearly 10% a year, ‘the fastest sustained expansion by a major economy in history’.

 For MBA professionals, doing business in or with a thriving economic market can open up a host of opportunities, from an increase in capital investment and profits to the creation of new jobs.

 Amber says her IMBA in China has solidified her profile within the tourism industry.

-After her career break—she is expected to graduate in December this year—Amber’s role changed significantly when she returned to Tourism and Events Queensland.
+After her career break—she is expected to complete her MBA degree in June 2020—Amber’s role changed significantly when she returned to Tourism and Events Queensland.
 She now focuses solely on China and managing multimillion-dollar budgets to invest in the Chinese market.